Skip to main content

 Line Chart

-Allows you to visualize your dataset by way of a line chart.
-This is best utilized when wanting to analyze a specific data point over your defined date range.
+Allows you to visualize your dataset as a line chart.
+This is best used when analyzing a specific data point over a defined date range.

 Bar Chart

-Allows you to visualize your dataset by way of a bar chart.
-This is best utilized when analyzing creative performance.
+Allows you to visualize your dataset as a bar chart.
+This is best used when analyzing creative performance.

 Stacked Bar Chart

-Allows you to visualize an individual data point's proportional contribution in comparison to a total.
+Allows you to visualize an individual data point's proportional contribution compared to a total.

 Combo Chart